crls-design/12S-ESC/README.md

 3. Flashing the firmware.

 > [!WARNING]
 > Do **not** power the board with a battery before completing these steps.
-V1 hardware does not include shoot-through protection on the gate drivers, and powering prematurely may damage the MOSFETs.
+The gate drivers do not have shoot-through protection, and powering prematurely will damage the MOSFETs.

 ### Prerequisites